 Relationship Within the Triad

-As an accreditor, HLC is one member of the program integrity Triad, which consists of three areas of oversight for higher education in the United States.
-The Federal government and the state in which the institution is located are the other two areas.
-The components of the Triad operate independently, each focusing on issues within their individual scope of responsibility.
+The Triad consists of three areas of oversight for higher education in the United States.
+One part of the Triad is accreditors.
+This includes institutional accreditors, like HLC, which review and accredit an entire institution; and programmatic accreditors (sometimes known as specialized accreditors or professional accreditors), which review and accredit individual programs.
+The other two parts of the Triad are the Federal government and the state in which the institution is located.
+The parts of the Triad operate independently, each focusing on issues within their individual scope of responsibility.

 HLC’s requirements reflect its values of academic quality.
 These values include academic freedom and freedom of expression in the pursuit of knowledge, as well as providing opportunities for civic engagement in a diverse, multicultural society and globally connected world, as appropriate within an institution’s mission and for the constituencies it serves.